unitaryfund/mitiq/docs/source/examples/learning-depolarizing-noise.md

 )
 ```

-Since the learning-based workflow uses the function {func}`.cdr.clifford_training_data.generate_training_circuits` from Mitiq's {ref}`Clifford data regression module
-<guide/cdr>` to generate the near-Clifford training circuits, the input circuit must be one that is compiled into the Rx-Rz-CNOT gateset.
+Since the learning-based workflow uses the function {func}`.cdr.clifford_training_data.generate_training_circuits` from Mitiq's [Clifford data regression module](../guide/cdr.md) to generate the near-Clifford training circuits, the input circuit must be one that is compiled into the Rx-Rz-CNOT gateset.
 Here we use a simple Rx-Rz-CNOT circuit, with an (optional) seed for reproducibility.

 ```{code-cell} ipython3